What is a QSEHRA?

 We covered the ins and out of reimbursement rates and requirements in the previous sections.
 Now it’s time to put it all together and design your reimbursement plan to achieve what you want.
 This is where working with an experience partner (like Take Command Health or, we admit, some of our competitors) can really help.
 Generally, we’re able to help employers come up a solution that fits their budget and needs.

 Do I really need plan documents or can I “just do it”?

 We get asked regularly if an employer actually needs plan documents in place or if they can just administer a QSEHRA without a plan.
 Plan documents are not only a good idea, they are actually required.
 But that doesn’t mean they have to be overly complicated or expensive.
-Please don’t pay an attorney $1000s of dollars to draft a QSEHRA plan document for you.
+Please don’t pay an attorney $1000s of dollars to draft plan documents for you.
 There are plenty of great off-the-shelf options.
 At Take Command Health, we set up plan documents for our clients for free.

 Step 3: Set a start date and cancel any group health policies (if applicable)

 Choosing a start date should be fairly easy, but there are some important timing issues employers will want to be aware of.
 The biggest timing factor is Open Enrollment for individual health plans which runs from November 1st to December 15th in most states.
 Some states have a longer Open Enrollment period but December 15th is typically the deadline for individuals to purchase a health plan that will start on January 1st of the following year.

 Pro-Tip: During Open Enrollment, we recommend getting your QSEHRA setup a few weeks before the actual start date so that your employees have time to understand the benefits and choose a health plan that fits their needs.
 If you’re starting during the year, starting it as soon as possible will help you and your employees capture maximum tax savings.

 Step 4: Provide required notices to your employees